Remarks on the positivity of the cotangent bundle of a K3 surface: Examples in low degrees

-From Theorem \ref{bm} we have that $\nef(S^{[2]})=\langle\tH, \tH-\frac23 B\rangle$, $\mov(S^{[2]})=\eff(S^{[2]})=\langle B, \tH-B\rangle$ and that the second birational model of $S^{[2]}$ in this case is a rational Lagrangian fibration, i.e.,\ a Lagrangian fibration after a single flop of the aforementioned $\PP^2$ (see \cite[Example 9(i)]{bakker} for further description of the geometry).
-From Theorem \ref{theonefcone} one computes that the divisor $(\tH-\frac23 B)|_E=\frac23 L+2H$ is extremal in the nef cone of $E$ and so $\alpha_{n,2}=3$.
+From Theorem \ref{bm} we have that $\nef(S^{[2]})=\langle\tH, \tH-\frac{2}{3} B\rangle$, $\mov(S^{[2]})=\eff(S^{[2]})=\langle \tH, \tH-B\rangle$ and that the second birational model of $S^{[2]}$ in this case is a rational Lagrangian fibration, i.e.,\ a Lagrangian fibration after a single flop of the aforementioned $\PP^2$ (see \cite[Example 9(i)]{bakker} for further description of the geometry).
+From Theorem \ref{theonefcone} one computes that the divisor $(\tH-\frac{2}{3} B)|_E=\frac{2}{3} L+2H$ is extremal in the nef cone of $E$ and so $\alpha_{n,2}=3$.
 Similarly, the restriction $(\tH-B)|_E=L+2H$ is effective on $E$ (and in fact it is movable).

 We come now to movable curves destabilising the cotangent bundle.
+We thank Roberto Vacca for spotting a mistake in a previous construction in the following.

 \begin{proposition} Let $S$ be a generic K3 surface of degree two.
-Then there is a 12-dimensional family of smooth curves in $|\O_S(6)|$ destabilising the cotangent bundle.
-They are the images of curves of class $(L+3H)^2$ under the projection $\PP(\Omega^1_S)\to S$. \end{proposition} \begin{proof}To avoid repeating the same argument we refer to the case of the quartic below in Proposition \ref{propdeg4destab} for what follows.
-We saw from the sequence \eqref{deg2ramificationseqn} that the bundle $\Omega^1_S(3)$ is globally generated, and so the divisor $D=L+3H$ is basepoint-free on $\PP(\Omega^1_S)$.
-This implies that there is a smooth surface $S'\in |D|$ and a smooth movable curve $C\in |D|_{S'}|$.
-Now the intersection number $L\cdot D^2$ is $-6$, which means the quotient line bundle
+Then there is a family of smooth curves in $|\O_S(6)|$ destabilising the cotangent bundle.
+They are the images of curves of class $(L+2H)(L+4H)$ under the projection $\PP(\Omega^1_S)\to S$. \end{proposition} \begin{proof} To avoid repeating the same argument we refer to the case of the quartic below in Proposition \ref{propdeg4destab} for what follows.